 All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.

-UK residents traveling from destinations on the "red list," which includes South Africa, Namibia and the United Arab Emirates, can enter the country, but they must quarantine on arrival in a hotel.
+UK residents traveling from destinations on the "red list," which includes South Africa, India, Namibia and the United Arab Emirates, can enter the country, but they must quarantine on arrival in a hotel and follow testing requirements.
 See below for further details.
-England's "travel corridor" scheme that had allowed visitors from countries on an exemption list to skip quarantine was scrapped on January 18.

 There are no international flights to Wales or Northern Ireland right now, travelers must transit through Scotland or England.